 “The two things that changed during the protests were the atmosphere around the city and the fear and inconvenience of going to places during crowd trouble.
 Neither of these are noticeable anymore”, he said.

 Hong Kong has always been heavily reliant on international trade and investment.
 With the economy in a dire situation due to the pandemic, international borders have been closed since March.
-Tourism has dropped by a record 99% year-on-year, leaving the city's economy reeling.
+Tourism has dropped by a record 99 percent year-on-year, leaving the city's economy reeling.

 But in October, there was some positive news with the announcement that the world’s first ‘travel bubble’ is to open between Hong Kong and Singapore.